 Passcode: 628641

-• Friday evening, February 21, Kabbalat Shabbat, 6:30 pm led by Jack Love (zoom only)
+• Friday evening, March 14, Kabbalat Shabbat, 7 pm led by Rabbi Rosenbaum (in-person and zoom only)

-• Saturday, February 22, 10 am, Contemporary Shabbat service led by Rabbi Shush Carson (in-person and zoom)
+• Saturday, March 15, 9:45 am, Traditional Shabbat service led by Rabbi Rosenbaum (in-person and zoom)

-To add a bookplate to a high holy day prayerbook (mahzor), please click *here.*
+To add a bookplate to a Siddur Lev Shalem (weekday and Shabbat prayer book) and/or Mahzor Lev Shalem (high holy day prayerbook), please click *here.*

 Reach out to Rabbi Adam Rosenbaum.

-Rabbi will be back in Knoxville January 13-20.
+Rabbi will be back in Knoxville this week (March 10-16).

-Click *here* to join his next class, Pscinitillating Psalms, on Monday, February 27 (zoom only) and click *here* for his next Lunch and Learn, Wednesday, February 19 at 11:30 (zoom only).
+Click *here* to join his next class, Pscinitillating Psalms, on Monday, March 10 (in-person and zoom) and click *here* for his next Lunch and Learn, Wednesday, March 12 at 11:30 (in-person and zoom).

 Make an appointment with Rabbi Rosenbaum here, email him here, or call (865) 522-0701.